 And they use that response over and over and over again.
 It’s sterile, impersonal, insincere and inconvenient.
 It’s copied-and-pasted, for goodness sake.

 Isn’t this just one example of how small businesses have an edge over big corporations?
 It’s our personal, intimate human-to-human connections.
-You don’t have to lose that when communication goes to digital channels.
+You don’t have to lose that element of customer communication just because communication styles and preferences are shifting to digital channels.

 4 Quick Tips for Communicating Online